• Skip to primary navigation

 Jump to:

-• Measuring Cup Notes
+• Ingredient Notes

-• How to Make these Cookies
+• How to Make this Coconut Cookie Recipe

-• Related Recipes
+• More Cookie Recipes

-• Coconut Oatmeal Cookies
+• Oatmeal Coconut Cookies

 Mrs. Obinger lived kitty-corner from us when I was growing up.
 Both of my parents worked outside our home and sometimes I would go over to her house after school.
 She made great after-school snacks, including a couple of my all-time favorites - Garlic Cheerios (a unique popcorn substitute that I need to post asap) and these soft, chewy, delicious Coconut Oatmeal Cookies.

 I loved making Coconut Cookies with Mrs Obinger because after she put the ingredients into the bowl, I could mix them up all by myself.
-I still remember standing on her yellow kitchen chair, buried up to my elbows in oatmeal and butter, with all sorts of yumminess squishing between my fingers.
+I still remember standing on her vinyl-covered kitchen chair, buried up to my elbows in oatmeal and butter, with all sorts of yumminess squishing between my fingers.

 When you are six, is there anything better than squishing things?
 Especially if all that squishiness ends up being delicious cookies?